ubie-oss/slack-mcp-server/README.md

 - `SLACK_BOT_TOKEN`: Slack Bot User OAuth Token
 - `SLACK_USER_TOKEN`: Slack User OAuth Token (required for some features like message search)
+- `SLACK_SAFE_SEARCH` (optional): When set to `true`, automatically excludes private channels, DMs, and group DMs from search results.
+This is enforced server-side and cannot be overridden by clients.

 You can also create a `.env` file to set these environment variables:

 ```
 SLACK_BOT_TOKEN=xoxb-your-bot-token
 SLACK_USER_TOKEN=xoxp-your-user-token
+SLACK_SAFE_SEARCH=true  # Optional: Enable safe search mode
 ```

 ### Usage